-- asset allocation is the primary driver of long-term returns; - risk-taking is necessary to achieve return, but not all risks are rewarded; - · equity, credit and illiquidity are the primary rewarded risks; - risks that do not have an expected reward should generally be avoided, hedged or diversified; - environmental, social and governance (ESG) factors are likely to be one area of market inefficiency and managers may be able to improve risk-adjusted returns by taking account of ESG factors and is one factor that the Trustee should consider when making investment decisions; - investment managers that have the flexibility to dynamically allocate across multiple asset classes can provide effective risk management and downside protection; - costs have a significant impact on long-term returns and therefore obtaining value for money from the investments is important; and - voting and engagement are important and can create long term value which is in the best interest of Scheme members and therefore we encourage managers to improve their voting and engagement practices.
+- asset allocation is the primary driver of long-term returns; - risk-taking is necessary to achieve return, but not all risks are rewarded;

+- risks that do not have an expected reward should generally be avoided, hedged or diversified; - environmental, social and governance (ESG) factors are likely to be one area of market inefficiency and managers may be able to improve risk-adjusted returns by taking account of ESG factors and is one factor that the Trustee should consider when making investment decisions; - costs have a significant impact on long-term returns and therefore obtaining value for money from the investments is important; and - voting and engagement are important and can create long term value which is in the best interest of Scheme members and therefore we encourage managers to improve their voting and engagement practices.

-5. Implementation of the investment arrangements
+4. Implementation of the investment arrangements